The Florida Partition Process

 - Can work with professionals to determine if a partition in kind is possible

-- May file exceptions if appropriate
+- Will file any exceptions if appropriate

 - Can help document any money spent on repairs and maintenance